spolivin/yandex_practicum_projects/big_cities_music/README.md

 # Big Cities Music

+The comparison of Moscow and St. Petersburg is surrounded by myths.
+For example:
+ * Moscow is a megapolis subject to the rigid rhythm of the working week;
+ * St. Petersburg is a cultural capital, with its own tastes.

-Some myths reflect reality.
-Others are empty stereotypes.
-Business must distinguish the former from the latter in order to make rational decisions.
-Using "Yandex Music" data, we will test hypotheses and compare the behavior of users of the two capitals.
+Based on "Yandex.Music" data, we will compare the behavior of users of the two capitals.

+## Objective

+Testing three hypotheses:

+1. User activity depends on the day of the week.
+Moreover, in Moscow and St. Petersburg, this manifests itself in different ways.
+2. On Monday morning, some genres prevail in Moscow, and others in St. Petersburg.
+Similarly, on Friday evening, different genres prevail — depending on the city.
+3. Moscow and St. Petersburg prefer different genres of music.
+In Moscow, pop music is more often listened to, in St. Petersburg - Russian rap.

-## Objectives
+## Project progress

-1. Conducting a comparative data analysis of musical preferences of "Yandex.Music" users living in Moscow and Saint-Petersburg.
-2. Comparing track plays on Monday, Wednesday and Friday by cities as well as comparing genres which users listen to on Monday morning and Friday Evening in Moscow and Saint-Petersburg.
+We will get data on user behavior from `yandex_music_project.csv`.
+Nothing is known about the quality of the data.
+Therefore, an inspection of the data will be needed before testing hypotheses.

+We will check the data for errors and evaluate their impact on the study.
+Then, at the preprocessing stage, we will look for ways to correct the most critical data errors.

+Thus, the study will take place in three stages:

+ 1. Data overview.
+ 2. Data preprocessing.
+ 3. Hypothesis testing.

 ## Data

-The analysis was based on the following data on track plays in "Yandex.Music" service:
+The analysis is based on the following data on track plays in "Yandex.Music" service:

 - Track name
 - Artist